 This training is open to providers of all training levels in mental health settings.
 Certificates of attendance will be provided for those who attend the full training.

-Jeff Brenneman, MSW, LCSW, DBT-Linehan Board of Certification, Certified Clinician™, is the Executive Director and Co-Founder of LifeWork, LLC, a counseling and education agency with offices in St. Louis and St. Peters, MO that specializes in providing DBT.
+Jeff Brenneman, MSW, LCSW, DBT-Linehan Board of Certification, Certified Clinician™, is the Program Development Director and Co-Founder of LifeWork, LLC, a counseling and education agency with offices in St. Louis and St. Peters, MO that specializes in providing DBT.
 He has been doing comprehensive DBT since 2008.
 He has experience providing DBT services in CMHC and private sector settings.
 He has consulted with schools, hospitals, doctors, and other mental health settings surrounding implementation or adaptation of DBT.
 As a Linehan Board of Certification Certified Clinician, he has met the most rigorous standards for adherent provision of DBT available.

 Please feel free to reach out to LifeWork at email@example.com with any questions.